mawuto/multi_modal_lidar_dataset/docs/pipelines/README.md

 - Ouster: Use directly.

 ### 2.2 Run SLAM
-Run Faster-LIO, or other baselines with the converted inputs.
+- Run Fast_lio2, or other Fast_lio families with the converted inputs.
-Excepted GLIM which work directly with PointCloud2.
+- Excepted GLIM which work directly with PointCloud2.

 ### 2.3 Record Outputs
 Record both SLAM and ground truth: